10bruno/local_mocker/README.md

 * Local mock for develpment
 * Read files to file system
-* Rest API do return Json File
+* Rest API to return Json File

 ---